waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 ```
 ![image](https://github.com/user-attachments/assets/42851d5a-8d3b-4e82-a78e-f5dbe1b79c42)

-The SSH command uses the private key and the instance’s public IP address to establish a secure shell session.
+This command establishes a secure connection to the instance using the private key and public IP address, enabling remote management and interaction.

 ### [8] List the Instance in AWS Console
-After completing the above steps, the instance can be managed via the AWS console.
+After completing these steps, the instance was visible and manageable through the AWS Console, where I could monitor and configure it as needed.

 ![image](https://github.com/user-attachments/assets/2d83568f-3fc4-47e6-9789-eb175386806d)

 ## EC2 Instance Setup Using Python Boto3
-Using Python's Boto3, we automated the same steps programmatically, allowing for greater flexibility and integration into larger automation workflows.
-The Python script covered creating security groups, setting up key pairs, launching instances, and configuring access, similar to the AWS CLI approach but in a more scriptable format.
+I automated the EC2 setup process using Python's Boto3 SDK, which allowed for more flexibility and integration into larger automation workflows.
+Here’s the Python script I used.

 ```
 import boto3